Bollinger: Expansion under Lily Bollinger

 In 1918 Jacques Bollinger, the son of Georges, took over the company.
-Jacques married Emily Law de Lauriston Boubers, known as "Lily".
+Jacques married Élisabeth Law de Lauriston Boubers, known as "Lily".
 Jacques further expanded the facilities by building new cellars, purchasing the Tauxières vineyards, and acquiring the assets of another Champagne house on Boulevard du Maréchal de Lattre de Tassigny, where Bollinger's offices are presently located.

 When Jacques Bollinger died in 1941, Lily Bollinger took over.
 Lily expanded production through the purchase of more vineyards, but is better known for traveling the world to promote the brand.
 Lily was well-publicized in the Champagne region, leaving several noteworthy quotes.

-I drink it when I’m happy and when I’m sad.
+I drink [wine] when I’m happy and when I’m sad.
 Sometimes I drink it when I’m alone.
 When I have company I consider it obligatory.
 I trifle with it if I’m not hungry and drink it when I am.
 Otherwise, I never touch it—unless I’m thirsty.

 Lily managed Bollinger until 1971, when her nephews Claude d'Hautefeuille and Christian Bizot succeeded her.

 Modern day

 Bollinger was modernized under the direction of Claude d'Hautefeuille, who acquired additional vineyards and developed the brand internationally.
 Following Claude, his cousin Christian Bizot took over the Bollinger house.
 In addition to expanding the world distribution of Bollinger, Bizot developed a Charter of Ethics and Quality in 1992.
 Since 1994, Ghislain de Mongolfier has managed Bollinger.
 A great-grandson of the founder, Mongolfier has also served as president of the Association Viticole Champenoise since 2004, after leading the Commission of Champagne for 10 years.

-In April of 2021, Bollinger finalized a purchase of Willamette Valley's Ponzi Family Winery in Oregon Wine Country, on the West Coast of the United States.
-The region has been known to grow some of the best Pinot Noir wine grapes in the world, and this purchase marks another esteemed French producer becoming more involved in American West Coast wine production.
+In April 2021, Bollinger finalized a purchase of the Willamette Valley's Ponzi Family Winery in Oregon wine country, on the west coast of the United States.
+The region has been known to grow some of the best Pinot noir wine grapes in the world, and this purchase marks another esteemed French producer becoming more involved in American West Coast wine production.